-- Complete an accredited university degree (Bachelor of Pharmacy or Master of Pharmacy), an intern training program with supervised practice requirements, and pass a registration exam - Meet recency of practice requirements and attain a minimum of 40 continuing professional development credits each year - Adhere to the Pharmaceutical Society of Australia's Professional Practice Standards and the National Board's Shared Code of Conduct.
+- Complete an accredited university degree (Bachelor of Pharmacy or Master of Pharmacy), an intern training program with supervised practice requirements, and pass a registration exam - Meet recency of practice requirements and attain a minimum of 40 continuing professional development credits each year - Adhere to the Pharmaceutical Society of Australia's Professional Practice Standards and the National Board's Shared Code of Conduct

-1 Find a practitioner here This page offers a searchable national directory, intended to help you find credentialed pharmacists near you.
-Pharmaceutical Society of Australia 2 Find out more about pharmacists here This website provides more detailed information about Pharmaceutical Society of
+1 This page offers a searchable national directory, intended to help you find credentialed pharmacists near you.
+Pharmaceutical Society of Australia

+Find out more about pharmacists here

 2 This website provides more detailed information about pharmacy services, including information on the evolving role of pharmacists, as well as resources for pharmacists.

-Australia
+Pharmaceutical Society of Australia